 Introduction

-Since the introduction of Chain-of-Thought (CoT) prompting by Google Brain at NeurIPS 2022, the concept has sparked a wave of innovative methods and research, leading to a proliferation of "chain" spin-offs like Zero-Shot Chain-of-Thought and Multimodal Chain-of-Thought.
-We've covered the evolution of these ideas in Token 1.5: From Chain-of-Thoughts to Skeleton-of-Thoughts, and everything in between (it’s free to read), keeping a close watch on how CoT has inspired new lines of inquiry.
+Since the introduction of Chain-of-Thought (CoT) prompting by Google Brain at NeurIPS 2022, the concept has sparked a wave of innovative methods and research, leading to a proliferation of "chain" spin-offs like Zero-Shot Chain-of-Thought and Multimodal CoT.
+We've covered the evolution of these ideas in From Chain-of-Thoughts to Skeleton-of-Thoughts, and everything in between (it’s free to read), keeping a close watch on how CoT has inspired new lines of inquiry.

 Today, we want to dive into the latest development: Chain-of-Knowledge (CoK).
 Since there are three (!) recent papers that claim to introduce the concept, we aim to clear up misunderstandings that have arisen due to researchers being unaware of each other's work.
 Our goal is also to map the influence of CoT and its successors, providing a clear understanding of how these approaches are reshaping the field of AI prompting and reasoning.